yaosiang/psiTurk/doc/file_desc/static_lib_folder.rst

 `Backbone <http://backbonejs.org/>`__, `JQuery <http://jquery.com/>`__, `d3.js <http://d3js.org/>`__, and
 `underscore.js <http://underscorejs.org/>`__.
-These four are required for **psiTurk** to work properly but you can add other lirbaries for customization purposes.
+These four are required for **psiTurk** to work properly but you can add other libraries for customization purposes.